s-expressionists/Cleavir/CST-to-AST/README.md

 # Customization

 To add additional special operators, the `convert-special` function should be specialized.
-This function takes four arguments: The name of the operator (a symbol), the CST of the special form, the environment and the system.
+This function takes four arguments: The client, the name of the operator (a symbol), the CST of the special form, and the environment.
 Methods should parse the special form CST by whatever means peculiar to the operator's syntax, and return some AST representing the form.
 Subforms should be converted into CSTs using `convert`.
 Note that merely defining a `convert-special` method is not sufficient for CST-to-AST to understand a symbol to be a special operator: you will also need `cleavir-env:function-info` to report that it is a special operator.

 # Handling of types